 - Establish a core team.
 Select advisors.
 You cannot solve this problem alone

 - Know your cash position.
 Have a rolling 13 week cash flow (ideally with the first 4 weeks showing daily flows).
-Update every day and consider the question of "going concern"
+Update every day

 - Buy time.
 Identify cash mitigation actions, assign responsibility and track delivery of every cash generative idea

 - Check and challenge the assumptions driving the business’s forecasting model.
 Particularly sales revenue/volume/timings, GM%, investment and overheads

 - Decide on a strategy (sell, rescue investor, new finance).
 Stick with it.
 Focus on tasks that deliver that goal